francistopher/CurrencyExchangeObjC/README.md

 ## To do

-- scrape forex rates from [this](https://finance.yahoo.com/currencies/)
+- idk how yet but wait for entire HTML data to load
--
+- scrape forex rates from [this](https://finance.yahoo.com/currencies/) with regex